|

 as more of an obligatory and screaming damsel figure in the film.
 Gordon is also painfully underwritten, and as one of the more

 integral figures in the Batman mythos, he’s terribly underdeveloped.
 Overall, BATMAN is a film that holds up magnificently and is a small masterpiece of gritty, dark film noir storytelling and style.
 Looking back, with all of the anticipation eliminated, BATMAN still remains one of the better comic book film adaptations.
 It’s more of a violent urban fairy tale with firmly planted archetypal roots than an enlightening super hero film.
 Nevertheless, BATMAN remains an impressive achievement.
-Its influence also can’t be contested and it arguably lead to the super hero film boom we see now…SPIDER-MAN achieved its success in BATMAN’s wake.
+Its influence also can’t be contested and it arguably lead to the super hero film boom we now see it (SPIDER-MAN achieved its success in BATMAN’s wake).
 BATMAN did spawn three sequels (the inferior BATMAN RETURNS, the overstuffed BATMAN FOREVER, and the cinematic rape of the senses that was BATMAN & ROBIN).
-Yet, there really is no question: the first film remains the best and most defining film of one pop cultures most enduring figures and, ironically, it is Keaton and not his successors that remains the best Batman. |
+Yet, there really is no question that the first film remains the best and most defining film of one pop culture's most enduring figures.
+Ironically, it is Keaton and not his successors that remains the best Batman. |

 ||